 The Tenant Fees Ban and what it means for our London Landlords

-For Landlords that follow property news (and even those that don't) you couldn't have helped but hear that the government has announced that they will be banning the fees letting agents charge to Tenants.
-Frustratingly, but not uncommon, the government are being incredibly vague as to what this will cover and exactly when it is due to come in.
+Last year the government announced that they would be introducing a ban on letting agent fees paid by tenants.
+Frustratingly, but not uncommon, the government have been incredibly vague as to what this will cover and exactly when it is due to come into effect.

 The Chancellor, Phillip Hammond, announced the ban late last year with no context or timeframe attached.
 It took several months this year for the government to take action and they recently released their 'white paper' on the matter (which you can read here).

 The move is a (misguided) act to tackle the small number of agents across the UK who have taken advantage of this unregulated loophole to charge Tenants extortionate fees to (supposedly) cover the likes of reference & 'right to rent' checks, admin, inventories and so forth.
 Supposedly this ban is to remove the barriers preventing Tenants from getting on the property ladder- although we have serious doubts over exactly how many Tenants are unavoidably a few hundred pounds short of being able to buy their first home- and these fees being the sole contributor to this issue.